 When you’re trailering your boat, you’ll want to make sure it’s fastened to the trailer for understandable reasons.
 You must also tie the mast to the boat and trailer so that it does not become a projectile in the event of an abrupt halt.

-The boat’s aft end is secured to the trailer by two lines.
-When trailering, these lines are tight and will release a little.
-They don’t have to be too tight because their job is to protect the boat from slipping off the trailer when both the trailer pulley and the boat’s stern eye’s safety wire fail.
+Two lines secure the boat’s aft end to the trailer.
+When trailering, the lines become tight and will release a little.
+They don’t need to be too tight because their job is to protect the boat from slipping off the trailer when both the trailer pulley and the boat’s stern eye’s safety wire fail.
 Furthermore, the stern lines prevent the boat from jumping up or out of the trailer’s bottom.
 Read the full tutorial here.

 How many people can be on a Catalina 22?

-It all depends on the conditions like the weather, and the status of the water – as well as what you want to accomplish, in the modest opinion of a user.
-If you can manage them, the sun is shining, and you don’t travel too far from the coast, it shouldn’t be an issue to have six people on board.
+It all depends on the conditions like the weather and the status of the water, as well as what you want to accomplish.
+If you can manage it and you don’t travel too far from the coast, it shouldn’t be an issue to put six people on board.
 When you’re still tethered to the pier and water seeps into the cockpit via the drain holes, it’s a solid indicator that there are too many passengers aboard.